 Sponsor a square foot today and return the Painted Hall to its former glory Read more

 Discover historic splendour and spectacle

 The magnificent Painted Hall is recognised as the greatest piece of decorative painting in England and has been described as ‘the Sistine Chapel of the UK’.

-The Discover Greenwich Visitor Centre is a free attraction and the starting point for millions of visitors to the Old Royal Naval College (ORNC) and Maritime Greenwich World Heritage Site.
+The Visitor Centre at the Old Royal Naval College is free to visit and is the starting point for millions of visitors to the ORNC and Maritime Greenwich World Heritage Site.

 An exhibition of photographs by students from Greenwich Community College focusing on London's hidden spaces.
 Read more

 For this first ‘Proms at …’ matinee, the BBC Singers and David Hill will be hosted in the stunning Old Chapel of the Old Royal Naval College, Greenwich, for what the composer called ‘the last mortal sin of my old age’.

 Enjoy an evening of exclusive behind-the-scenes tours and cocktails.
 Read more

 The Painted Hall is the spectacular centrepiece of the Old Royal Naval College, starring the huge lower hall ceiling, the largest painting in Europe, which will undergo conservation later this year.
 But less studied, and arguably more peculiar, is a pair of monochrome "Grisaille" panels hidden at the end of the hall.
 Read more

 Long before the construction of the Royal Hospital for Seamen, Greenwich witnessed the birth of Britain’s reputation as a serious European naval power.
 Read more